abelsj60/my-site/app/data/reveries/02-02-2019-welcome-to-reverie.md

 Here's how it works:

 * Reverie is accessed through the footer, not header, because it's irregular and ancillary to the rest of the site.
 Like a daydream.
-* Clicking Reverie from Reverie will take you back to whereever you came from in the site.
-If you came direct, you'll go home.
+* Clicking Reverie from Reverie will take you back to whereever you were before the reverie.
+If you came here directly, you'll go home.
 * I built this from scratch.
 It's an actual, real-life, home-grown blog.
 Half the point was to figure out how to do it.
 I'll write about that soon-ish.

 What about social sharing and the like?